Wondering how health reform affects what's covered and what you'll pay? Here are some answers.

 No. Whether you bought insurance on your own or you got it through your job, insurance companies can no longer set yearly or lifetime limits on how much they will pay toward covered essential benefits.

-Self-management programs are covered by plans sold on the Marketplace, in the individual market, and through small employers.
+Chronic disease management programs are covered by plans sold on the Marketplace, in the individual market, and through small employers.
 They are part of the essential health benefits the Affordable Care Act requires health plans to cover.
 Many health plans from large companies also help pay for these programs.

 How can I find out exactly how much of my chronic illness treatments my plan covers?